BooBSD/Tsetlin.jl/README.md

 Introduction
 ------------

-Here is a quick "Hello, World!" example of a typical use case:
+Here is a quick "Hello, World!" example of a typical use case.

 Importing the MNIST dataset and booleanizing input data: